ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 #### Send Data Using Avro
 The Ballerina Kafka module supports Avro serialization and deserialization.

-To try this, let's create a new Ballerina project and two modules inside it.
+To try this, create a new Ballerina project and two modules inside it.

 Execute the below commands to do this.
 ```shell script